 strategic business objectives require or will require a point-like scaling or different rates of changes in various points of the application;

-tactic business objectives require making multiple micro-changes in different modules of the system on the fly without disrupting the application as a whole (24/7 access and high probability of bugs due to the system complexity);
+tactical business objectives require making multiple micro-changes in different modules of the system on the fly, without ever disrupting the application (24/7 access and high probability of bugs due to the system complexity);

-then you probably need to think about developing a solution using microservices.
+then you probably should think about developing a solution using microservices.

-Note that almost in every case it’s not the development team who drives the decision-making but the business, and this is important.
-If microservices don’t solve the business tasks, this is a waste of time and money.
+It’s important to note that in almost every case, it’s not the development team who drives the decision-making, but the business.
+If microservices don’t solve the business tasks, it’s a waste of time and money.
 If the development team or the business itself has no idea of the current and strategic paradigm of the product, this is also a waste of time and money.

-However, based on the data provided by O’Reilly that ran a similar survey in 2020 among 1052 companies, 77% of respondents are using microservices and about one-third of respondents have been using them for the last three years.
-Of course, these two pieces of research cannot be compared, but the increasing popularity of microservices is obvious.
-Here similar issues were also found: incorrect decomposition and complexity of both the solution itself and the microservices management.
-Nevertheless, the surveys figuratively show that corporate culture takes the center stage.
+However, based on the data provided by O’Reilly in a similar survey in 2020 among 1052 companies, 77% of respondents are using microservices and about one-third of respondents have been using them for the last three years.
+Of course, these two research findings cannot be directly compared, but the increasing popularity of microservices is crystal clear.
+Here similar issues were also found: incorrect decomposition and complexity of both the solution itself and management of the microservices.
+Nevertheless, the surveys figuratively show that corporate culture takes center stage.
 However, when it comes to the adoption of microservices, it’s also an inhibitive factor.

 Besides, there are some constraints you should take into account:

 You have a large team that has nothing to do :) It’s a joke but it has a grain of truth.
-The minimum pool for one microservice is a team of six to nine persons, including developers, testers, and, advisably, an analyst.
-These people must not be occupied with anything else than their microservice or, as the last resort, two microservices.
-You can say, where there are two, there are three, and where there are three, there are four and so on.
-But this is a wrong path.
-Where there are two, there are no more than two.
+The minimum pool for one microservice is a team of six to nine persons, including developers, testers and, advisably, an analyst.
+These people must not be occupied with anything other than their microservice or, at maximum, two microservices.
+You can say where there are two, there can be three, and where there are three, why not four, and so on.
+But this is the wrong path.
+Seriously, there are no more than two.
 Period.

 Your DevOps architecture is configured to support independent development or you are ready to allocate resources and time for this.
-To start with, you do have DevOps.
-Make sure that you have.
+To start with, you have DevOps.
+Make sure that you do.

-You are ready to organize test environments suitable for independent testing of microservices, as well as for testing of the microservices interaction, and you are ready to migrate from the concept of pure end-to-end testing to the structure consisting of modular, integration, component and end-to-end tests including placeholders development and contract publication.
+You are ready to organize test environments suitable for independent testing of microservices, as well as for testing of the microservices interaction, and you are ready to migrate from the concept of pure end-to-end testing to a structure consisting of modular, integrated, component, and end-to-end tests, including placeholders development and contract publication.

-And, finally, make sure that the development doesn’t involve legacy applications that must be integrated with, and that the data transactionality support is not critical in the domains you’ve identified (unless you know and are ready to use SAGA, the distributed transactions pattern).
+And, finally, make sure that the development doesn’t involve legacy applications that must be integrated, and that the data transactionality support is not critical in the domains you’ve identified (unless you know and are ready to use SAGA, the distributed transactions pattern).

 Microservices are always associated with a degree of complexity, so if the business has no issues which could be resolved by microservices, don’t add them, as the business will not appreciate this.

-I’ve already selected the microservices, what’s gone wrong?
+I’ve already selected microservices, now what’s gone wrong?

-Alas, if the time to release hasn’t been reduced, everything has gone wrong.
+If the time to release hasn not been reduced, everything has alas gone wrong.

-Most probably, you need to assess once again the potential sources of the problem:
+Most probably, you will need to once again assess the potential sources of the problem:

 Too many microservices.
-Probably, it makes sense to replace the seven microservices overburdening five teams with only five?
-Or even two.
-In fact, the opinion that there must be many microservices is erroneous.
+If your teams are burdened with more than one microservice each, you should probably reduce the number of microservices.
+In fact, the opinion that there has to be many microservices is erroneous.
 In most cases, the company is neither Amazon nor Netflix.

 Preliminary agreements on API development, testing, CI/CD cycle setup are missing/violated.

-The teams are either not autonomous or too autonomous, and the practice of experience exchange and retrospective is missing.
+The teams are either not autonomous or too autonomous, and the practice of experience exchange and retrospect is missing.

-The team’s life activities are not managed and supported properly.
-There are conflicts over resources, there is no clear vision of the business purposes of both the application as a whole and individual services.
+The team’s working activities are not managed and supported properly.
+There are conflicts over resources, there is no clear vision of the business purposes of both the application as a whole and the individual services.

-However, a situation may occur when it seems that something is going wrong but you’re not quite sure of this.
+However, a situation may occur when it seems that something is going wrong, but you’re not quite sure it is.

-To save you the trouble of reading another long text, I’m just placing a picture here with a number of examples.
+To save you the trouble of reading another long text, I’ll just place a picture here with a number of examples.